DARMA-tasking/vt/docs/md/collection.md

 By default, the collection type `T` (that inherits from the runtime base type `vt::Collection<T, IndexType>`) must have a default constructor.
-However, this can be avoided by configuring the collection with a specialized element constructor using `.elementConstructor(my_lambda)`.
-This configuration is only valid for collective constructions because the element constructor lambda/`std::function` can not be safely sent over the network.
+However, this can be avoided by configuring the collection with a specialized element constructor using `.elementConstructor(x)`, where `x`'s type is `std::function<std::unique_ptr<ColT>(IndexT idx)>` and `ColT` is the collection type and `IndexT` is the index type for the collection.
+This configuration is only valid for collective constructions because the element constructor function can not be safely sent over the network.
 If this is provided, the collection manager will not try to default construct the collection elements, instead calling the user-provided constructor passed to this function.

 \subsubsection collection-element-migratability Element Migratability

 By default, all collection elements are migratable and can be moved by the load balancer when it is invoked by the user.
 However, one may inform VT that collection is entirely non-migratable by setting the parameter `.migratable(false)` during construction.
-By doing this, it will be recorded as background load on the initially mapped rank and excluded from the load balancer migration decisions.
+By doing this, work executed by its elements will be recorded as background load on the initially mapped rank and excluded from the load balancer migration decisions.

 \subsubsection collection-dynamic-membership Dynamic Membership

-By default, collections do not have dynamic membership: they might be dense or sparse within the specified bounds, but the set of collection elements that are created at construction time persist (and never grow or shrink) until the collection is completely destroyed.
+By default, collections do not have dynamic membership: they might be dense or sparse within the specified bounds, but the set of collection elements that are created at construction time persists (and never grows or shrinks) until the collection is completely destroyed.
 Dynamic membership allows the user to specify insertions and deletions as the program executes in a safe and orderly manner.
 To enable this, one must call `.dynamicMembership(true)`.
 Note that the